Snehalikalall/CopulaGCN/README.md

     data <- assay(Biase_data)
     annotation <- Biase_data[[1]] #already factor type class colnames(data) <- annotation
-    preprocessed_data = normalized_data(data)
+    data_process = normalized_data(data)

+## Usage of the py functions

+Use LSPCAnew.py to select a sub-sample of genes, results "lspcadata.csv" in data folder.

+## Usage of the R functions

-    Use UCFSfeature.R to select features using copula based unsupervised feature selection
+Use UCFSfeature.R to select informative feature subset using copula based unsupervised feature selection

-    # load the preprocess data.
-Data should be cells in row, genes in coloumn.
+    # load the "lspcadata.csv" and "data_process.csv" in R file.
+    data=as.matrix(read.csv("data_process.csv",header=FALSE))    #should be cells in row, genes in coloumn. lspcadata<-as.matrix(read.csv("lspcadata.csv",header=FALSE))
-    data=as.matrix(read.csv("klein.csv",header=FALSE))
-    lspcadata<-as.matrix(read.csv("kleinlspcacsv",header=FALSE))
     n <- nrow(data)
     col<-ncol(data)
     count=ncol(data)